robrich/kubernetes-hands-on-workshop/00-Install/Minikube.md

 ### Docker Engine

-"Docker Engine" is the free & open-source pieces of Docker.
-"Docker Desktop" is a paid product that sits on top and offers many conviniences.
+"Docker Engine" is the free and open-source pieces of Docker.
+"Docker Desktop" is a paid product that sits on top and offers many conveniences.
 There are no purchase requirements to using Docker Engine.

 The most up-to-date install instructions are on https://docs.docker.com/engine/install/